Zard Forever Best: 25th Anniversary: Background

 The album was released on same day as Zard debut single Good-bye My Loneliness.
 This album includes 4 CDs of the biggest hits from their career such as Makenaide, Yureru Omoi or Kokoro wo Hiraite with total 52 tracks.

-Each CD symbolizes nature season such as spring (CD1), early summer (CD2), later summer (C3) and autumn-winter (CD4).
+Each CD symbolizes nature season such as spring (CD1), summer (CD2), autumn (C3) and winter (CD4).
 This album was released to promote Zard's 25th anniversary debut.
 In 2017 they were released as individual CDs with different color title.

 All the songs went through digital remastering with new original release on Blu-spec CD format.
 First press edition included booklet of Zard's photos and special QR code where fans could see making and preparation of their first live performance on ship Zard Cruising & Live.

 Three types of commercials had been aired: with female, male voice and Conan's (Minami Takayama)'s voice actor and later uploaded on their official YouTube channel.

-Charting
+Charts

 The album reached daily #1 and weekly #4 rank in first week.
-It charted for 224 weeks and sold more than 237,000 copies so far.
+It charted for 276 weeks and sold more than 237,000 copies so far.
 The album received Golden award as well.

 Track listing

-All music has been written by Izumi Sakai.
+All lyrics written by Izumi Sakai, except Disc 2 #8 and #13 written by both Izumi Sakai and Show Wesugi.